facebook/react/docs/_posts/2014-07-28-community-roundup-20.md

 author: Lou Husson
 ---

-It's an exciting time for React as there are now more commits from open source contributors than Facebook engineers!
+It's an exciting time for React as there are now more commits from open source contributors than from Facebook engineers!
 Keep up the good work :)

 ## Atom moves to React

 [Atom, GitHub's code editor, is now using React](http://blog.atom.io/2014/07/02/moving-atom-to-react.html) to build the editing experience.
-They did the move in order to improve performance.
-By default, React helped them eliminate unnecessary reflows.
-Then, they were able to architect the rendering pipeline in order to minimize repaints by using hardware acceleration.
-This is a testament to the fact that React's architecture is viable for high performant applications.
+They made the move in order to improve performance.
+By default, React helped them eliminate unnecessary reflows, enabling them to focus on architecting the rendering pipeline in order to minimize repaints by using hardware acceleration.
+This is a testament to the fact that React's architecture is perfect for high performant applications.

 [<img src="http://blog.atom.io/img/posts/gpu-cursor-move.gif" style="width: 100%;" />](http://blog.atom.io/2014/07/02/moving-atom-to-react.html)

 ## Why Does React Scale?

-At the last [JSConf.us](http://2014.jsconf.us/), Vjeux talked about the design decisions of the API that makes it scale to a large number of developers.
+At the last [JSConf.us](http://2014.jsconf.us/), Vjeux talked about the design decisions made in the API that allows it to scale to a large number of developers.
 If you don't have 20 minutes, take a look at the [annotated slides](https://speakerdeck.com/vjeux/why-does-react-scale-jsconf-2014).

 <iframe width="650" height="315" src="//www.youtube.com/embed/D-ioDiacTm8" frameborder="0" allowfullscreen></iframe>

 ## Live Editing

-The best feature of React is that it provides foundations to implement concepts that were otherwise extremely hard to like server-side rendering, undo-redo, rendering to non-DOM environments like canvas...
+One of the best features of React is that it provides the foundations to implement concepts that were otherwise extremely difficult, like server-side rendering, undo-redo, rendering to non-DOM environments like canvas...
 [Dan Abramov](https://twitter.com/dan_abramov) got hot code reloading working with webpack in order to [live edit a React project](http://gaearon.github.io/react-hot-loader/)!

 <iframe src="//player.vimeo.com/video/100010922" width="650" height="315" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## ReactIntl Mixin by Yahoo

-There's a couple of React-related projects that recently appeared on Yahoo's GitHub.
-The first one is an [internationalization mixin](https://github.com/yahoo/react-intl).
-It's exciting to see them contributing.
+There are a couple of React-related projects that recently appeared on Yahoo's GitHub, the first one being an  [internationalization mixin](https://github.com/yahoo/react-intl).
+It's great to see them getting excitied about React and contributing back to the community.

 ```javascript
 var MyComponent = React.createClass({